J0bbie/webIllu-AffyNormalization/README.md

 ##Description

-This is a complete web-front-/back-end application used in the normalization of Illumina and Affymetrixgene-expression data.
+This is a complete web-front-/back-end application used in the normalization of Illumina and Affymetrix gene-expression data.

 A web-interface has been designed to allow for easier implementations of the Illumina and Affymetrix normalization pipeline and the subsequent storing and viewing of data.
 This has been designed in conjunction with a MySQL database.